The carbon footprint of an existential crisis: a climbing roadtrip to find myself

 I was laid off earlier this year, along with 60%+ of the company, from a job I enjoyed but found chaotic.
-The day I was laid off, I added sticky notes to my wall with ideas on how to spend my time.
+The day of the layoff, I added sticky notes to my wall with ideas on what to do.
 Then I got in the car and drove 5 hours north to Mammoth Lakes, CA to go skiing.
-I realized that I wanted to use the time to be outside and explore personal interests, while I job hunted for a better fit.
+I wanted to use the time to be outside, travel, and climb, while I job hunted for another good fit.

-I still wanted structure though, so I built my own personal outdoor curriculum: Single Pitch Instructor certification, Wilderness First Responder cert, plus a climate change fellowship with Terra.do.
+Meanwhile, I still wanted structure and routine.
+So I built my personal outdoor curriculum: Single Pitch Instructor certification, Wilderness First Responder certification, plus a climate change fellowship with Terra.do.

 I also traveled and climbed.
 For my first major roadtrip I drove from LA to Texas for an AAC Volunteer Summit at Hueco Tanks Rock Ranch.
 Then I briefly came back to LA before beginning another road trip to Canada.
 All in my little 2011 Honda CRV.
 I built out the back of my car into the coziest car camping setup I could build.
 I feel very at home there, despite my VA plates indicating that I am quite far from home here on the West Coast.